JuliaGeodynamics/GeophysicalModelGenerator.jl/docs/src/man/Tutorial_Basic.md

 ````

-If we open both datasets in Paraview, and changing both files from outline/solid colors to the corresponing data field, we see:
+If we open both datasets in Paraview, and changing both files from outline/solid colors to the corresponding data field, we see:
 ![Basic_Tutorial_1](../assets/img/Basic_Tutorial_Paraview_1.png)
 Now we can change the colormap on the right side, marked by a red square.
 For topography we use the `Oleron` colormap, which you can download [here](https://www.fabiocrameri.ch/colourmaps/).
 For the tomography we use the `Roma` scientific colormap.
 You will now see a blue'ish box of the tomography, this is not the best color to visualise the data.
 Let's invert the colormap by clicking on the item marked by the blue arrow.